Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Restricts county departments and agencies from using drones to gather evidence or information on criminal activity except in situations authorized by federal and state laws.
+County departments and agencies restricted from using drones to gather evidence or information connected to criminal activities except as authorized by federal and state laws.

 View source